- Doctors & Departments

 The M.O.R.E.
 Clinic provides an extensive team-based cognitive and physical evaluation for kids with complex learning, psychosocial, feeding, mobility, or daily living problems.
 Although many of our children have had a traumatic brain injury or have unusual neurological syndromes, many are undiagnosed children with complex learning problems.
 This clinic is staffed according to the specific needs of the patient, but it typically includes a:

-The Muscle Clinic provides evaluation, diagnosis and treatment of children and adolescents with neuromuscular diseases.
+The Neuromuscular Clinic provides evaluation, diagnosis and treatment of children and adolescents with neuromuscular diseases.
 It also provides children and families with genetic counseling and support services.
 This clinic is staffed from specialists from:

 The Non-Accidental Brain Injury Care Clinic is a multidisciplinary clinic providing consultation and family-centered care.
 Board-certified experts provide services for infants and young children diagnosed with non-accidental brain injury.
 Our goals are to help families understand the outcome and care needed for a child diagnosed with non-accidental brain injury, to offer emotional support, and to help caregivers advocate on behalf of their child.

 The clinic offers coordination with the following services: